-This guide is designed to help you understand the financial aid process from the initial awarding through delivery of financial aid.
-Please keep this guide to assist you in answering questions that may arise regarding correspondence from the Office of Financial Assistance (OFA).
+This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 It is important that you respond promptly to all requests for information.
-Any questions regarding your financial aid should be directed to the UIS OFA.
-The OFA staff is committed to providing you with the best possible service and we will make every effort to respond to you requests promptly.
-However, please note that during peak processing periods, the OFA receives a large volume of mail, email, and telephone calls, so it may take additional time to meet your needs.
+Any questions regarding your financial aid should be directed to the UIS Office of Financial Assistance (OFA).
+The OFA team is committed to providing you with the best possible service and we will make every effort to respond to you requests promptly.
+However, please note that during peak processing periods, the OFA receives a large volume of email and telephone calls, so it may take additional time to meet your needs.

-Terms of Your Award
+Terms of Your Aid Offer

-• You must be classified as a degree seeking student at UIS to be eligible for financial aid.
+- You must be classified as a degree-seeking student at UIS to be eligible for financial aid.
 Unclassified students, non-degree seeking students, and conditionally/provisionally admitted students are not generally eligible for financial aid.
 If you are a graduate student, you must be fully admitted to your program.
 Only specific graduate certificate programs are aid-eligible; please visit Financial Aid for Certificate Programs page for details.

 Enrollment

-If your enrolled hours are less than those indicated on your offer notice, your financial aid may be affected.
+If your enrolled hours are less than those indicated on your offer notice, your financial aid may be adjusted.
 You must inform our office of any change in your enrolled hours.
+Dropping courses or withdrawing from UIS will affect your current and future aid eligibility.
+Contact OFA prior to dropping courses or withdrawing from UIS to discuss potential consequences.

-• For purposes of financial aid, the following definitions apply for the fall and spring semesters:
+For purposes of financial aid, the following definitions apply for the fall and spring semesters:

 Undergraduate

-• Full time = 12 or more credit hours
+- Full time = 12 or more credit hours

-• Three-quarter time = 9-11 credit hours
+- Three-quarter time = 9-11 credit hours

-• Half-time = 6-8 credit hours
+- Half-time = 6-8 credit hours

-• Less than half time = < 6 credit hours
+- Less than half time = < 6 credit hours

 Graduate*

-• Full time = 9 or more credit hours
+- Full time = 9 or more credit hours

-• Three-quarter time = 6-8 credit hours
+- Three-quarter time = 6-8 credit hours

-• Half time – 5 credit hours
+- Half time – 5 credit hours

-• Less than half time = < 5 credit hours
+- Less than half time = < 5 credit hours|

 *certain graduate accelerated programs may follow different definitions